zdover23/ceph/doc/cephadm/install.rst

    Choose either the distribution-specific method or the curl-based method.
 Do not attempt to use both these methods on one system.

-.. note:: Recent versions of cephadm are distributed as an executable compiled from source code.
+.. note:: In Quincy, cephadm is not distributed as an executable compiled from source code.
+That feature was introduced in the Reef release.
-   Unlike for earlier versions of Ceph it is no longer sufficient to copy a single script from Ceph's git tree and run it.
-If you wish to run cephadm using a development version you should create your own build of cephadm.
-See :ref:`compiling-cephadm` for details on how to create your own standalone cephadm executable.

 .. _cephadm_install_distros: